Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 And many design patterns involving inheritance and boilerplate code in C++ just disintegrate into thin air when you have functions as first class citizen in FP.

 Don't get me wrong.
-I don't want to bash C++, and I still think it is a great language if it comes to performance critical system programming, and I will continue to use it for appropriate tasks, but the high control over nearly every byte in your system comes at the cost of increased developement time.
+I don't want to bash C++, and I still think it is a great language if it comes to performance critical system programming, and I will continue to use it for appropriate tasks, but the high control over nearly every byte in your system comes at the cost of increased development time.
 So every tool has its usage.
 You probably *can* get a screw into a wall using a hammer, but if you feel that a big part of your effort is wasted energy, there is presumably a better solution. ;-)

 Sure, with Python things would likely have been much different compared to C++, but also there the advantages of pure FP can not be utilized fully, and still targetting the browser so easily in a very clean and abstract way is as far is I know a unique characteristic of Elm.